 A spacewalk occurs when an astronaut leaves their spacecraft while in space.
 But in fact, they only ever (deliberately) do this while still in another spacecraft - a tightly fitting one we call a spacesuit.
 So, conceptually it's hard to rigorously define the difference between a spacesuit and a spaceship (I am not convinced that definitions involving flexibility are meaningful.)
 Nevertheless, to date there have not been any cases that are really ambiguous.

-In particular, for my purposes I define a spacewalk as an activity carried out in vacuum conditions protected only by a (not rigourously defined) spacesuit.
+In particular, for my purposes I define a `spacewalk', loosely, as an activity carried out in vacuum conditions protected at most by a (not rigourously defined) spacesuit.
 And by `vacuum conditions', I specifically mean an ambient pressure of less than 50 mbar (5 kPa).
 I chose this arbitrary value to be `basically vacuum'; I note that the point at which US spacewalkers are told they are near enough to vacuum to open the airlock hatch is 34 mbar, not too different.
 On the other hand, during Apollo NASA used 241 mbar to mark start and end of spacewalks, and currently uses 345 mbar as a point to pause depressurization for leak checks, so I don't claim I have a strong argument for this particular value.

 When airlocks are repressurized, the pressure usually rises quite quickly above the 50 mbar level, but random pressure fluctuations in a depressurized airlock are much less than this.
 This means that my definition doesn't create large numbers of spurious mini-spacewalks at either end of a real spacewalk (if you picked 1 mbar, for example, this might be a problem).